 - Don’t test on exercises that you haven’t practised a lot.
-A good rule of thumb to know if you’re ready to test a particular movement is to ensure you’ve completed a minimum of 500 good quality reps in the weeks/months leading up to the test.
-Testing exercises you’re inexperienced in greatly increases your chances of muscle soreness and injury.
+A good rule of thumb to know if you’re ready to test a particular movement is to ensure you’ve formally practised squats with good technique at least once weekly for at least a few weeks.
+Testing exercises that you’re inexperienced in greatly increases your chances of muscle soreness and injury.

-The heaviest lift you can perform safely & properly will be your 1RM.
-A test should be stopped the moment technique is compromised.
+- The heaviest lift you can perform safely & properly will be your 1RM.
+The test should be stopped when technique is overly compromised.